ubc-library-rc/intro-AGOL/index.md

   - Embed a map in a Story Map
   - Add photos and text to a Story Map

+  *Please be aware that this workshop uses data about deaths due to COVID-19 to explore these learning objectives, a subject which might be difficult for some people.

 ### **Workshop Outline**

 - Create three web maps using ArcGIS Online